TexasDigitalLibrary/Vireo/README.md

 ### Deploy to Tomcat

-Easiest way to deploy from extracted zip file is to create a symlink in Tomcat webapps directory to the webapp directory.
+Easiest way to deploy from extracted zip file is to create a symlink in Tomcat webapps directory to the Vireo webapp directory.

 ```
 ln -s /opt/vireo/webapp /opt/tomcat/webapps/vireo